seevibes/wafflehouse/doc/Connectors Docs.md

 Since Ruby does not have the concept of an interface, we have to fake this.
 The best way we have is to write some tests that will guide you.
 Of course, the tests will be insufficient, since the tests can only indicate the presence of required methods.
-Your job will be to implement the methods that the Seevibes Protocol expects.
+Your job will be to implement the methods that the Seevibes Protocols expects.

-## Protocols
+## Seevibes Protocols

 ### The Seevibes Connector Protocol